-The 2022 Report marks the eighth year that Anti-Doping Organizations (ADOs) were required to incorporate the Technical Document for Sport Specific Analysis (TDSSA) into their testing programs.
-The TDSSA is intended to ensure that three groups of prohibited substances ((Erythropoietin Receptor Agonists (ERAs), Growth Hormone (GH) and GH Releasing Factors (GHRFs)), which are deemed to be at risk of abuse in certain sports/disciplines, are subject to an appropriate and consistent Minimum Level of Analysis by all ADOs.
+The 2023 Report marks the ninth year that Anti-Doping Organizations (ADOs) were required to incorporate the Technical Document for Sport Specific Analysis (TDSSA) into their testing programs.
+The TDSSA is intended to ensure that three groups of prohibited substances (Erythropoietin Receptor Agonists (ERAs), Growth Hormone (GH) and GH Releasing Factors (GHRFs)), which are deemed to be at risk of abuse in certain sports/disciplines, are subject to an appropriate and consistent Minimum Level of Analysis by all ADOs.

-From 2015 to 2022, there has been an overall increase in testing when compared to 2014 (the year prior to TDSSA implementation) including:
+From 2015 to 2023, there has been an overall increase in testing when compared to 2014 (the year prior to TDSSA implementation) including:

-- An increase in the recording of TDSSA compliant sports/disciplines in ADAMS. - A very slight decrease in total (urine and blood) ERAs analysis, an increase in total AAFs reported, and increase in percentage of ERA AAFs. - An increase in total GH analysis between 2021 and 2022 and a decrease in the number of GH AAFs reported (7 cases in 2021, including one GH biomarker AAF, versus 5 cases in 2022). - A decrease in GHRFs analysis between 2021 and 2022 but an increase in the number of AAFs.
+- An increase in total (urine and blood) ERAs analysis, an increase in urine, blood and total AAFs reported, as well as an increase in percentage of ESA AAFs. - A slight decrease in total GH analysis between 2022 and 2023 and a decrease in the number of GH AAFs reported (5 cases in 2022 versus 1 case in 2023). - A increase in GHRFs analysis between 2022 and 2023 and an increase in the number of AAFs.